 Camera traps capture a wealth of data, offering insights into animal behaviour, population dynamics, and habitat use by wildlife.
-However, the sheer volume of photos can be daunting, as each must be carefully reviewed to identify the species captured.
+However, the sheer volume of photos can be daunting, as each one must be carefully reviewed to identify the species captured.

 Behind the Scenes